 The Association of Image Consultants International [AICI]

 special book proposal scheduled to be published in concurrence with the national day honoring people with disabilities; the following narrative represents a life changing realization and contribution from one of 30 authors from all over the world who is sharing her strength to one chapter of The Image + Disabilities Book.
-Each author, depending on their personal life’s experience used their disAbility to over-come a specific life challenge that may otherwise have caused them to give-up.
+Each author, depending on her personal life’s experience used her disAbility to over-come a specific life challenge that may otherwise have caused her to give-up.

 I feel that the most important thing I can share with anyone, particularly women with children struggling with having to develop a different way of learning for themselves, work with your child/children to take higher ground -- whatever that looks like.
 For me it was when I became willing to chart my own course, explore new paths, and redefine my own objectives based on what it was that I wanted to accomplish; and being a social outcast and not fitting in may very well have been my saving grace.

 As I became more steadfast in recognizing the importance of living my life “independent of the good opinion of others”, I stopped trying to make people like me, and began attracting people who shared a common interest in the goals of my objectives.
 Each time I embraced a challenge, I began by visualizing what I wanted the end result to look like.
 I eventually discovered that being Dyslexic and learning disabled provided me with an opportunity to be creative and achieving the picture that I had of the end result, without having to do it someone else’s way.
 Over time I began to recognize that I was able to set goals and achieve outcomes based on my skills instead of someone else’s value system of how it should have been accomplished; or based on my perceived limitations.
 Eventually I learned to cultivate a natural ability to develop the skills I needed to broaden my horizons and gain the respect from people in my industry; which helped me to become genuinely comfortable in unfamiliar situation.